 There are many reasons dc-coupling is desirable, including reduced costs, PCB area, and no line tilt.
 A common question is whether or not there are any drawbacks to using dc-coupling.
 There are some potential issues that must be examined, such as the dc current bias as discussed above.
 Another potential risk is whether this configuration meets industry standards.
-EIA/CEA-770 stipulates back-porch shall be 0 V ± 1 V as measured at the receiver.
-With a double-terminated load system, this requirement implies a 0-V ± 2-V level at the video amplifier output.
-The THS7360 can easily meet this requirement without issue.
-However, in Japan, the EIAJ CP-1203 specification stipulates a 0-V ± 0.1-V level with no signal.
-This requirement can be met with the THS7360 in shutdown mode, but while active it cannot meet this specification without output ac-coupling.
+EIA-770 stipulates that the back-porch shall be 0 V ± 1 V as measured at the receiver.
+With a double-terminated load system, this requirement implies a 0 V $\pm$ 2 V level at the video amplifier output.
+The THS7368 can easily meet this requirement without issue.
+However, in Japan, the EIAJ CP-1203 specification stipulates a 0 V ± 0.1 V level with no signal.
+This requirement can be met with the THS7368 in shutdown mode, but while active it cannot meet this specification without output ac-coupling.
 AC-coupling the output essentially ensures that the video signal works with any system and any specification.
 For many modern systems, however, dc-coupling can satisfy most needs.